A Deep Ensemble-based Wireless Receiver Architecture for Mitigating Adversarial Attacks in Automatic Modulation Classification: Results and Discussion

 In each experiment, we employ a 70/15/15 training/validation/testing dataset split, where the training and validation data are used to estimate the parameters of $f^{(i)}(\cdot, \theta_{i})$ and $g^{(i)}(\cdot, \phi_{i})$, and the testing dataset is used to evaluate each trained model's susceptibility to adversarial interference as well as the effectiveness of our proposed defense.
 In particular, the validation set is used to tune the model parameters using unseen data during the training process whereas the testing set is used to measure the performance of the resulting model.
 For each dataset, we denote the training, validation, and testing datasets, consisting of time domain IQ points or frequency domain feature components, as $\mathcal{X}_{tr}^{t}$, $\mathcal{X}_{va}^{t}$, $\mathcal{X}_{te}^{t}$, $\mathcal{X}_{tr}^{\omega}$, $\mathcal{X}_{va}^{\omega}$, and $\mathcal{X}_{te}^{\omega}$, respectively.

 To measure the potency of the additive adversarial interference, we use the perturbation-to-noise ratio (PNR), which is given by

 where $\mathbb{E}$ is the expected value.
 A higher PNR indicates higher levels of additive interference.
-We consider a perturbation to be imperceptible when $\text{PNR} < 0 \text{dB}$.
-At high PNR (i.e., $\text{PNR} > 0 \text{dB}$), the underlying signal is masked to a greater extent by the perturbation, making effective classification difficult in any case due to the loss of salient features across classification architectures.
+We consider a perturbation to be imperceptible when $\text{PNR} \leq 1 \text{dB}$ because the perturbation power would be at or below the noise power.
+At high PNR (i.e., $\text{PNR} > 1 \text{dB}$), the underlying signal is masked to a greater extent by the perturbation, making effective classification difficult in any case due to the loss of salient features across classification architectures.

 At each PNR, we measure the accuracy of the considered testing set (i.e., $\mathcal{X}_{te}^{t}$ or $\mathcal{X}_{te}^{\omega}$), which is given by dividing the total number of correctly classified samples by the total number of samples in the set.
 Although random predictions would yield an accuracy of 25\% (since $C=4$) in our experiments, we will see that adversarial perturbations can result in classification accuracies significantly below random guessing, indicating their potency on DL-based wireless communication networks.